kq1231/timely/tasks.md

 - All providers and controllers should be `AutoDispose`able.
 - Tab 12
     - Make the sub-entry molecule take in the date as a parameter.
 It should pass it to the sub-entry provider as a family provider.
 - No need for tab 3 service.
 Just move the markAsComplete function to the repo.dart file.
 In fact, we don't need two separate repositories for completed and pending tasks.
-Only one repository named "repo.dart" seems to be a better option.
+Only one repository named "repo.dart" is a better option.